Russian occupation of Kherson Oblast: Destruction of the Kakhovka Dam

 In June 2023, the Kakhovka Dam, which was under the control of Russia, was breached, flooding vast swathes of land along the Dnieper river.
 Many experts have concluded that Russian forces likely blew up a segment of the dam.

 The consequences of the destruction of the dam are expected to become a long-term environmental disaster.
 According to a regional official, the death toll due to flooding had reached 29 in Russian-occupied portions of the oblast as of June 17.
 On 18 June, the United Nations condemned Russia for refusing to allow humanitarian access to the occupied flood-affected areas, with the UN humanitarian coordinator for Ukraine Denise Brown saying "We urge the Russian authorities to act in accordance with their obligations under international humanitarian law."
 Russian authorities said that their decision was motivated by unspecified "security concerns".

-Government
+Government and politics

-Composition
+Administration

 The governor and the prime minister are in charge of the administration, including (as of August 2025) :